-Which men’s hairstyles and trends defined 2020 and which celebrities did everyone want to look like?
-Here are a few hairstyles that were extremely popular over the past year, all inspired by a celebrity.
+Which men’s hairstyles and trends defined 2021 and which celebrity hair everyone wanted to emulate?
+Here are a few new popular haircuts and styles that were on trend over the past year – all inspired by celebrities.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 It’s related to the quiff, but it’s significantly lower maintenance.
-Likely as a confluence of these factors, this haircut featuring a short length, a fade on the sides, and some fringe on top surged in popularity over the past year.
+Likely as a confluence of these factors, this haircut for men is one of the most popular of 2022.
+It is hairstyle featuring a short length, a fade on the sides, and some fringe on top surged in popularity over the past year.
 Attesting to its adaptability, it delivers texture and that just-slightly-messy look with ease, and stays out of the way throughout the day.

-If you could sum up 2020 with one hairstyle trend, it’s this: The classics are returning.
+If you could sum up men’s hairstyles in 2022 with one trend, it’s this: The classics are returning.
 While the quiff received most of the attention, the crew cut came in second, perhaps due to its light relationship with the French crop.
 Rather than keep it short all over, go for a modern update with faded sides and a bit more length on top.

 Low, Mid, and High Fades

 If it’s short on the sides, your hair is generally good to go.
-Fades have also dominated men’s haircut trends throughout 2020, and they can be divided into three types.
+Fades have also dominated new haircuts throughout 2021, and they can be divided into three types.
 Low fades go for a nearly uniform length throughout, while a mid-fade adds a bit more body and length around the temples.
 A high fade approaches French crop territory, with a longer length that quickly tapers into a short length around the ears.

 Just take it all off.
-Zayn Malik, Frank Ocean, and other celebs did just that over the past year, perhaps adding a smattering of hair dye for some variation.
+Zayn Malik, Frank Ocean, and other celebs have recently done that, perhaps adding a smattering of hair dye for some variation.
 It’s the original no-maintenance cut, and is likely a reaction to the past few years of pompadours, quiffs, and longer locks.

 Of course, this one will be right on top.
 There’s no one right way to do a quiff, but its popularity is built on two principles: It’s a lazy-man’s pompadour (without making you look like you can’t be bothered), and there’s a version that flatters every face shape.
 And, maintenance varies, from the simple French quiff to the ducktail-like teddy boy.
 The sides are faded – but aren’t quite an undercut – and most of the work goes into the front.